 Once you’ve paid down your debt and built an emergency fund, then it is time to revisit the topic of how to invest for beginners.
 If you start young, then the power of compounding can work in your favor.
 Even if you only have a few dollars to start investing, you should take action as soon as you can comfortably do so.

-Keep in mind, if your employer offers a free match on your investments, you definitely want to take advantage of this match.
+Keep in mind, if your employer offers a free match on your investments, you definitely want to take advantage of this match ASAP.
 It is essentially free money!

 How to start investing money for beginners